Karnataka by-elections: BJP appears to be cruising through

 A total of 4,185 polling stations were set up in the 15constituencies.

-The fate of 165 candidates - 156 men and ninewomen - were sealed in the voting machines.
+The fate of 165 candidates - 156 men and nine women - were sealed in the voting machines.

 While BJP and Congress had 15 candidates each in the fray, the number of JD(S) candidates was 12.
 Remaining were all from smaller parties and independents.